-Workflow Monitor in Informatica: Task & Gantt Chart View Examples
+Workflow Monitor in Informatica: Gantt Chart & Tasks

-In our previous tutorial, we discussed on workflow — which is nothing but a group of commands or instructions to the integration service.
-It defines how to run task like command task, session task, e-mail task, etc. To track everything is streamlined and executed in the desired order, we need a Workflow Monitor.
+In our previous tutorial, we discussed the workflow – which is nothing but a group of commands or instructions to the Integration Service.
+It defines how to run tasks such as the command task, session task and email task.
+To confirm that everything is streamlined and executed in the desired order, we need a Workflow Monitor.

 What is Workflow Monitor?

-Workflow monitor is a tool with the help of which you can monitor the execution of workflows and task assigned to the workflow.
+Workflow Monitor is a tool with the help of which you can monitor the execution of workflows and the tasks assigned to the workflow.
+It receives run information continuously from the Integration Service and the Repository Service, and it fetches historic run details from the repository.

 • See the details of execution